wpwupingwp/OGU/README.md

     * chloroplast

     Make sure do not have typo.
-This option have higher privilege, which will change "-min_len" and "-max_len" but other options.
+This option have higher privilege, which will change "-min_len" and "-max_len" and other options.
 The default value is empty.

 * -query string